arnavthorat78/Coding-Help-Module/README.md

 ## Strings

-Strings is, so far, the largest section of the Coding Help module.
+`strings` is, so far, the largest section of the Coding Help module.
 It features many exciting methods to help you with strings!

 ### Table

-See the table to look for commands in the `string` section.
+See the table to look for commands in the `strings` section.

 | Command               | Description                                                                                                               |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------- |